Every Address, Every Email

-- make sure your email cannot be seen on the Internet
+- make sure your company email cannot be seen on the Internet,

-- and meet many of your compliance needs
+- and meet many of your GDPR, HIPAA, PCI, CCPA compliance needs,

-- put much of the power of the CheckTLS.com website into your PC
+- by putting the power of the CheckTLS.com website inside your PC.

 - Fast - it only stops you if an email is unsafe